drupal-entity-training/event/index.md

     name.
 Further sub-namespaces correspond to the directory structure within the `src` directory of the module.

-  * Base class:
+  * Inheritance:

     ```php?start_inline=1
     extends
     ```

     Base classes can be used to implement functionality that is generic and useful for many classes.
-Classes inherit all functionality from their base class and only need to provide functionality specific to them.
-This avoids code duplication.
+Classes can inherit all functionality from such a base class by using the `extends` keyword. they them.
+Then they only need to provide functionality specific to them, which avoids code duplication.

   * Content entities: